cjrasmussen/TrelloApi/CONTRIBUTING.md

 ## License

-Note that TrelloAPI is MIT-licensed, which basically allows anyone to do anything they like with it, without restriction.
+Note that TrelloApi is MIT-licensed, which basically allows anyone to do anything they like with it, without restriction.